programminghistorian/jekyll/en/lessons/computer-vision-deep-learning-pt1.md

 - Click on the 'Edit' button to create a copy of the notebook.
 - Set the 'Accelerator option' to a 'GPU'; you will find this option under 'settings'.
 Kaggle occasionally changes which type of GPUs they make available.
 Selecting a single GPU will be sufficient for this lesson.

-{% include figure.html filename="kaggle_gpu.png" alt="Screenshot showing the Accelerator option set to GPU" caption="The Kaggle notebooks settings menu" %}
+{% include figure.html filename="en-or-computer-vision-deep-learning-pt1-01.png" alt="Screenshot showing the Accelerator option set to GPU" caption="Figure 1.
+The Kaggle notebooks settings menu" %}

 - The interface for Kaggle notebooks should be familiar if you have used Jupyter notebooks before.
 To run a cell containing code you  click the right-pointing arrow button or, if the cell is selected, using 'Shift + Enter'.
 - Remember to close your session down once you have finished working with the notebooks.
 You can do this by accessing the 'run' drop down menu at the top of a Kaggle notebook.